regdude/makeup/README.md

 - Powders, various powders achieve various look and serves a certain function
 - Bronzer, used to make your cheekbones tan-colored
 - Blush, used to make your cheekbones flushed-colored
+- Eyeshadow, used to create a gradual color change on your upper eyelids and eyebrows
 - Eyeliner, used to create a shape around your eyes to enhance the look
-- Eyeshadow, used to create a gradual color change on your upper eyelids and eyebrows
 - Mascara, used to give your eyelashes more volume
 - Eyebrow products, used to shape your eyebrows and give them more color
-- Lipstick, gives color and certain finish to your lips
+- Lip products, gives color, shape and certain finish to your lips
-- Lipliner, used to give your lips a different shape usually to make them look bigger
 - Setting spray, used to make sure your makeup stays in place

 Note: Most of these products are optional and some of them can be replaced with other products or combined products.
 The bare minimum usually is foundation, some contour along with highlighter, mascara, but even these products can be skipped or replaced, it is all based on personal preference and requirements.